DILCISBoard/E-ARK-AIP/index.md

 **Listing 25:**
 OCFL file listing of an AIP (unpackaged container file)

-Note that the OCFL Object includes all versions – v00000, v00001, … - of the AIP and that one bagit container or several bagit containers (segmentation!) are managed as one OCFL object (See in OCFL 5.4 BagIt in an OCFL Object[^25]).
+Note that the OCFL Object includes all versions – v0, v1, … - of the AIP and that one bagit container or several bagit containers (segmentation!) are managed as one OCFL object (See in OCFL 5.4 BagIt in an OCFL Object[^25]).
-This is especially relevant for non-redundant storing of AIPs (the concept of a "delta-AIP") and for package segmentation.
+This is especially relevant for non-redundant storing of AIPs (the concept of a "differential AIP") and for package segmentation.

 Also note that the exmaple in Listing 24 is the "unpackaged" version where the bagit container itself is not packaged.